-Dell Technologies to buy out VMWare tracking stock
+Dell Technologies to buy out VMware tracking stock

 Dell Inc said on Monday it will buy out the holders of shares that track the performance of VMWare Inc using a mix of cash and equity in Dell.

-REUTERS: Dell Inc said on Monday it will buy out the holders of shares that track the performance of VMWare Inc using a mix of cash and equity in Dell.
+REUTERS: U.S. computer maker Dell Technologies Inc said on Monday it will buy out the holders of shares that track the performance of VMware Inc using a mix of cash and equity in Dell.

-The cash component of the offer will be financed by a one-time US$11 billion special dividend that VMWare will pay out pro-rata to its shareholders, VMWare said.
+Dell's stock , which Dell issued to finance its purchase of data storage firm EMC Corp and which tracks the value of VMware's business, were up 13.5 percent at US$96 in premarket trading.
+VMware shares were up 14.3 percent at US$168.
+The cash component of the offer will be financed by a one-time US$11 billion special dividend that VMware will pay out pro-rata to its shareholders, VMware said.

 After the deal, VMware shareholders would own between 20.8 percent to 31 percent of Dell depending on how many investors opt for cash, Dell said.